-Dew between the two pieces of glass is a sign that the sealed glass unit is punctured and should be replaced.
+Condensation between the two pieces of glass is a sign that the sealed glass unit is punctured and should be replaced.

 When installing it will in most cases be useful to separate frame and sash.

-Subject to our conditions, Rationel guarantees that the goods supplied will comply in all material respects with their specifications and be free from defects in materials and workmanship for a period of five years from the time that they are passed from Rationel to the customer.
+Subject to our terms and conditions, Rationel guarantees that the goods we supply will comply in all material respects with their specifications and be free from defects in materials and workmanship for a period of five years from the time that they are passed from Rationel to the customer.